vPET vs rPET

 Clear Communication

-Promote education around recycling and be transaparent with information and data to allow people to make the right choice.
+Promote education around recycling and provide transparent information and data to enable informed choices.